 Peggy A. Whitson (Ph.D.) was born in Mount Ayr, Iowa on February 9, 1960.
 She is a NASA biochemist and astronaut and holds records for the most time spent in space by any American (more than 534 days), the most spacewalks of any woman astronaut (9 career spacewalks), the oldest woman to travel into space (at the age of 56) and the oldest woman spacewalker (at the age of 57).
 She is also the first woman astronaut to command the International Space Station twice (2008 and 2017) and the first woman to serve as Chief Astronaut of the NASA Office (2009).
-Whitson is currently the commander of Expedition 51 and is expected to return to Earth in September 2017, breaking yet another record by becoming the first female to have had the longest single space flight of 289 days.
+Whitson was commander of Expedition 51 and returned to Earth in September 2017, breaking yet another record by becoming the first female to have had the longest single space flight of 289 days.

 NASA Space Missions

 In 1986, Whitson became a National Research Council Resident Research Associate at the NASA Johnson Space Center and worked in various biochemistry and medical science research positions for the next decade.
 In April 1996, Whitson was selected as an Astronaut Candidate.
 After completing years of rigorous space-flight training, Whitson joined the Expedition 5 crew and traveled into space for the first time on June 5, 2002 aboard the shuttle Endeavour as a flight engineer and spent 184 days in space conducting over 20 experiments in microgravity and human life sciences.
 In June 2003, Whitson lived and worked underwater for two weeks as the commander of the NEEMO (NASA Extreme Environment Mission Operations) 5 mission aboard the Aquarius underwater laboratory.